-The present church of St. Catherine is the second temple erected in the city.
-It was built in the fifteenth century in the gothic style on the foundations of the romanesque church, probably built soon after the location of the town in 1268.
-Historical sources confirm the existence of the church here as early as in 1271, when the Pomeranian prince Barnim I gave the temple under the patronage of the monks in Ückermunde.
-According to the document from 1368, the patronage over the church at that time had the monastery of the Knights Hospitallers in Banie.
-The present church was built in stages from the first quarter of the fifteenth century to around the second quarter of the sixteenth century.
+The Gothic church was built in stages from the first quarter of the fifteenth century to around the second quarter of the sixteenth century.
 After 1534, it was taken over by Evangelicals who in 1589 built up the tower.
-The medieval church, as a result of fires and destruction in the wars of the early modern period, underwent partial transformations.
-The first serious destruction is associated with the great fires of the city in 1621 and 1686.
+In the following centuries, the medieval church was partially transformed as a result of fires and destruction in the wars of the early modern period.
+The first serious destruction is associated with the great fires of the town in 1621 and 1686.
 Another, catastrophic, destruction occurred during the war in 1945.
-The medieval form of the temple was reconstructed at the turn of the 1950s and 1960s.
+The medieval form of the church was reconstructed at the turn of the 1950s and 1960s.

-During the first construction phase, the main corpus was created in the form of a three-nave, three-span hall and a two-span chancel.
+During the first construction phase, the nave was created in the form of a three-aisle, three-bay hall and a two-bay chancel.
 From the west, a square tower was added, and a sacristy on the north wall of the chancel.
 In the eastern corner of the northern aisle, a communications turret was built, later enclosed with chapels.
 In the interior, the perimeter walls were composed in a two-storey system with arcaded niches in the plinth part.
-The corpus was divided into naves by three pairs of octagonal pillars.
+The nave was divided into aisles by three pairs of octagonal pillars.

-Church dedicated to Saint Catherine is a valuable example of a local variation of the hall, city church, an original type in the late gothic architecture of the Baltic region.
+Church dedicated to Saint Catherine is a valuable example of a local variation of the hall, town church, an original type in the late Gothic architecture of the Baltic region.